When building a house, you will require concrete slab work of some kind, either on the ground or in the form of suspended floors.

 Ground slab options

-- High quality building plastic is laid down over the compacted soil to prevent ground moisture (note, if you have a lot of water on site, plastic is not enough and drains will be required)
+- High quality building plastic is laid down over the compacted soil to prevent ground moisture.
+If you have a lot of water on site, plastic is not enough and drains will be required.

 Suspended/floating concrete slabs